 In the second part, we asked Mr. Ichikawa for his insights on the results of the UUUM × Dentsu Inc. joint research project.
 Furthermore, he shared his thoughts on the future of YouTube creators in the era of living with COVID-19.

-Results from brainwave measurements using "Brain Behavior Insight" introduced in Part 2
+Results from brainwave measurements utilizing "Brain Behavior Insight," introduced in the second installment.

 Ichikawa: We've learned that influencer content is highly effective at prompting people to take action.
-This study also scientifically validated the "trustworthiness" we observed in the first survey.
+I believe this study also scientifically validated the "credibility" aspect from our first survey.

 Amano: Are there any themes you'd like to explore further through future research?